-The Committee conducted its activity in 2023 following the best practices of Corporate Governance and the recommendations of both the Good Governance Code of Listed Companies of June 2020, and the Technical Guide 3/2017 on Audit Committees in public interest entities dated June 27, 2017.
+The Committee conducted its activities in 2024 following the best practices of Corporate Governance and the recommendations of both the Good Governance Code of Listed Companies of June 2020, and the Technical Guide 1/2024 on Audit Committees in public interest entities dated June 27, 2024.

-In accordance with the provisions of the corporate texts, the Audit and Compliance Committee was assisted by the Head of Audit, Control and Risks, Ms Rosa Sánchez Bravo, in her capacity as advisor to the Committee, and from July 1, 2023 by Ms Belén Barandiarán Odriozola in her functions of support to the General Secretariat to the Board, as head of the Corporate Governance area.
+In accordance with the provisions of the corporate texts, the Audit and Compliance Committee was assisted by the Head of Audit, Control and Risks, Ms Rosa Sánchez Bravo, in her capacity as advisor to the Committee, as well as by Ms Belén Barandiaran Odriozola in her functions of support to the General Secretariat to the Board, as head of the Corporate Governance area.

-In addition, during 2023, at the invitation of the Chairman of the Committee, the Committee requested the frequent presence of certain members of the Company's senior management to discuss matters within their competence in accordance with the agenda.
-In particular, it was attended by the Chief Financial Officer, Mr Luis Romero, as well as by the Head of Legal Counsel and Compliance, Ms Sofía de las Cuevas, and the Head of Digitalisation and Technology, Mr César Corachán.
+During 2024, at the invitation of the Chairman of the Committee, the Committee requested the presence of certain members of the Company's senior management to discuss matters within their competence in accordance with the agenda.
+In particular, it was attended by the Chief Executive Officer, Mr Arturo Gonzalo Aizpiri, the Chief Financial Officer, Mr Luis Romero, as well as by the Engineering, Technology and Digitalisation General Manager, Ms Susana de Pablo, the Head of Legal Counsel and Compliance, Ms Sofía de las Cuevas, and the Head of Digitalisation and Technology, Mr César Corachán.